“Why not?” asked Nakayama’s Hurricane. “Why shouldn’t Lucille pull the Chain? We’ve got that white fox! Let’s send her to the Galaxy Zephyr!”

 “Life is too unruly for its principal components to converge near me.
 Some aspects will surely isolate themselves and hide.
 They will even be aggressive toward the notion of rejoining humanity.”
 Nakayama loaded herself into the Mountain like an iron ball into a cannon.
 “I can’t survey the desert alone.
 I need someone else to search our Hurricane Planet.”
 Nakayama used inconceivable methods to select an instant in her torus of timelines.
 “Fire!”

 Her Hurricane fired her from the Mountain.
-Nakayama spread her wings to dive at the water-world’s main island.
+Nakayama spread her wings to dive at the main island of Sheridan.

 She turned to the monastery and waited.
 She might have waited seconds or centuries, so disrupted was her perception of time.
 Eventually she saw Nemo exit the monastery, recognizing him by his navy robes and silver mask.
 Nemo approached her and bowed.
 “Akayama!
 Oran dora.”